navendu-pottekkat/navendu-pottekkat/README.md

 You will find projects related to Machine Learning and Computer Vision, TensorFlow, UI builds for web and mobile in my repos.
 Look below to find projects that I am really proud of!

+### Looking to write an AWESOME README??? ✍️

+Here is my recent article on [how to write an Awesome README](https://towardsdatascience.com/how-to-write-an-awesome-readme-68bf4be91f8b).

+The GitHub repo can be found [here](https://github.com/navendu-pottekkat/awesome-readme/blob/master/README.md).

 ### I'm currently working on... 🔨 I NEED HELP!

 [**NSFW Filter**](https://github.com/navendu-pottekkat/nsfw-filter)- A web extension that uses in-browser Machine Learning to filter out Not-Safe-For-Work images from websites.